Greatest Love of All (Whitney Houston recording): Covers and usage in media

 Katy Perry performing "Greatest Love of All" at the Play tour in tribute to Houston.

 A number of other artists have covered Houston's rendition of the song, including Shirley Bassey, Oleta Adams, Alexandra Burke, Deborah Cox, Lea Salonga, Tim Seelig, Portrait, Kevin Rowland, Mindless Self Indulgence and Rahsaan Patterson during his tenure with Kids Incorporated.
-According to the sampling database site, WhoSampled, the Houston rendition has been covered 54 times, twice many the covers for the original Benson rendition.
+According to the sampling database site, WhoSampled, the Houston rendition has been covered 58 times, twice many the covers for the original Benson rendition.

 Singer Katy Perry, a fan of Houston's, has at least performed the Houston rendition at several public events, including during her Play residency in Las Vegas in January 2022 where she merged the tune with her own hit, "Firework".
 During Kamala Harris' 2024 presidential campaign in Pittsburgh, Perry took the stage to give a full performance of the song.

-At the 2012 NAACP Image Awards, Kirk Franklin and The Family started their tribute performance of Houston by starting it with "Greatest Love of All".
+At the 2012 NAACP Image Awards, Kirk Franklin and The Family started their tribute performance of Houston by performing "Greatest Love of All".

 During the Recording Academy tribute to Houston, We Will Always Love You: A Grammy Salute to Whitney Houston, the song was performed by Celine Dion, a longtime admirer of Houston's.
 Dion had also performed the same song on Canadian television as a teenage singer over 25 years before.

 Houston's rendition of the song was featured in the first season of RuPaul's Drag Race, being performed by contestants Akashia and Shannel in a "lipsync for your life" competition.

 It was also parodied in the 1988 film, Coming to America, starring Eddie Murphy, who portrayed singer Randy Watson in the performance clip with his band Sexual Chocolate and performed a rendition that is received by a muted response outside of one person.

-In the Houston-estate approved biopic, Whitney Houston: I Wanna Dance with Somebody (2022), the song is performed during the scene where Houston, played by Naomi Ackie, is told by her mother Cissy (played in the film by Tamara Tunie) to sing the song after spotting Clive Davis (Stanley Tucci) in the audience at Sweetwater's, which reenacts Davis' real-life discovery of Houston performing the song, leading to her signing with Arista shortly thereafter.
+In the Houston-estate approved biopic, Whitney Houston: I Wanna Dance with Somebody (2022), the song is performed during the scene where Houston, played by Naomi Ackie, is told by her mother Cissy (Tamara Tunie) to sing the song after spotting Clive Davis (Stanley Tucci) in the audience at Sweetwater's, which reenacts Davis' real-life discovery of Houston performing the song, leading to her signing with Arista shortly thereafter.

+The song was sampled by the Jungle Brothers on their 1989 track "Beeds on a String" and Shindy on his 2019 track "Road2Goat".

 The song was at least remixed three times — first in 2000 by Junior Vasquez for the Houston compilation, Whitney: The Greatest Hits, by Peter Rauhofer that same year under the moniker Club 69, and in 2022 by Jax Jones for the official soundtrack to Houston's biopic.

 Legacy and influence

-Singers Monica and Kelly Rowland cited the song for shaping their careers.
+Singers Monica, Kelly Rowland and Brandy cited the song for shaping their careers.